Intermediate level qualifications (level 2)

 - SUPP = Suppressed: in certain circumstances we will suppress an establishment's data.
 This is usually when there are 5 or fewer pupils or students covered by the measure (29 for apprenticeships measures).
 We avoid making these figures public to protect individual privacy.
 We may also suppress data on a case-by-case basis.

 - SP = Small percentage: the number is between 0% and 0.5%

-- RE = Redacted: of a reliable estimate and therefore don’t provide a fair measure of performance.
+- RE = Redacted: we redact these figures if they do not allow the calculation of a reliable estimate and therefore don’t provide a fair measure of performance.
 For transparency, we publish the headline information for these providers separately in the national achievement rates tables.